 Rav and Shmuel both said, "A person's container can formalize acquisition for him in any place – except in the public domain."
 Rabbi Yochanan and Resh Lakish both said, "Even in the public domain."

-container can act as his courtyard to acquire items that are placed in it, provided that the container is placed in a domain where the container's owner has the right to place it.
-Thus a buyer can acquire items in the seller's domain by placing them in his container, provided that the seller gives him the right to place the container there.
-One can place containers in the public domain also – but not keep them there permanently.
+A person's container can act as his courtyard to acquire items placed in it, provided that the container is placed in a domain where the owner has the right to place it.
+Thus, a buyer can acquire items in the seller's domain by placing them in his container, provided that the seller gives him the right to place the container there.
+One can also place containers in the public domain—but not keep them there permanently.

 However, they don't argue.
-The first ruling is dealing with a public thoroughfare, and the second – with the quiet recessed area of the public domain, to which people step to discuss business.
+The first ruling concerns a public thoroughfare, and the second concerns the quiet, recessed area of the public domain, to which people step to discuss business.

 Friday, November 13, 2009